RashmikaChandrasoma/RashmikaChandrasoma/README.md

 ### 💼 About Me

-As a Junior Software Engineer at **Cygnus One**—an **Odoo Silver Partner** since 2015 with a track record in ERP implementations across industries—I contribute to module development, customizations, and training under Odoo's enterprise-grade setup :contentReference[oaicite:1]{index=1}.
+As a Junior Software Engineer at **Cygnus One**—an **Odoo Silver Partner** since 2015 with a track record in ERP implementations across industries—I contribute to module development, customizations, and training under Odoo's enterprise-grade setup.

 I collaborate closely with senior developers using:
 - 🐍 Python, PostgreSQL, Odoo ORM, XML/QWeb reporting